 Cons:

-• Not much control over when your pass is scheduled
+callbacks provide you with some control over when your pass is

 Opt is LLVM’s modular optimizer and it gives you full control over which passes are run and how they are ordered.
 Step 1 in the previous section does not change.
 The first difference is in step 2.
 Now we need to register a pipeline parsing callback like so: